ralfz123/CATCH-YOUR-LAUGH/README.md

 - [ ] FavoritesList
 - [ ] Like adds item (cat+joke) to favList
 - [ ] Localstorage (remembers all fav's from the client)
+- [ ] Store data in array and array in localStorage

 Code-based:
 - [x] Modules
 - [x] Async fetch (async await)
 - [ ] Params function
-- [ ] Feedback to user while fetching data
+- [ ] Feedback (Loader) to user while fetching data
 - [x] Split API-url in chunks
 - [ ] Routing
 - [ ] Templating
-- [ ] Global data variable

 Readme:
 - [ ] Transform to English language